AndysDeepAbstractions/CarND-Advanced-Lane-Lines/README.md

 # Lane Finding

-Two way (with and without convolution) were tested for lane finding.
-The approch without convolution seems to work a little better on my binarized images.
+Two ways (with and without convolution) were tested for lane finding.
+The approch without convolution seems to work a little better on my binarized images  so i used this.

-The inverse "birds-eye view" transform was applyed.
+The inverse "birds-eye view" transform was applyed afterwards.

     test_images\straight_lines1.jpg